-The council may fail to deliver the Capital Investment Programme, to time, budget and specification.
+The council may fail to deliver the Capital Investment Programme, to time, budget and specification

-- The council's model for monitoring the Capital Investment programme is robust and mature. - A robust programme governance framework is in place, underpinned by the Corporate Project Management Toolkit. - The financial performance of the investment programme is closely monitored and reported to City Administration Committee and FASC. - All potential funding sources are explored. - City Administration Committee has approved a process for the engagement with contractors regarding the impact of Covid-19 and an approach to management of any increased costs.
+- The council's model for monitoring the Capital Investment programme is robust and mature - A robust programme governance framework is in place, underpinned by the Corporate Project Management Toolkit - The financial performance monitored and reported to CAC and FASC - All potential funding sources are explored - CAC has approved a process for the engagement with contractors regarding the impact of Covid-19.

-All risks are reviewed on a six monthly basis by the Corporate Governance Unit and informed by the Operational Risk Management Forum which consists of service representatives.
+All risks are reviewed on a six monthly basis by the Corporate Governance Unit and informed by the Corporate Risk Management Forum which consists of service representatives.

 Individual Services maintain and report their own risk registers to their management teams with the corporate risk register reported to the Corporate Management Team and thereafter to FASC.
-The latest report as at 31 March 2020 was considered by FASC on 24 June 2020.
+The latest report was considered by FASC on 5 May 2021.
 The full report can be found here: Half Yearly Corporate Risk Management Report.